EstherLein/EstherLein/README.md

 ## ✨ Fun Fact

-When I'm not coding, you can find me playing video games🎮, doing sports🏋🏻‍♂️, or learning about natural sciences! 🚀⚛︎
+When I'm not coding, you can find me playing video games🎮, doing sports🏋🏻‍♂️🐎, or learning about natural sciences! 🚀⚛︎

 <!--